FNNDSC/pfurl/README.rst

 Using the ``fnndsc/pfurl`` container
 ====================================

-The easiest option however, is to just use the ``fnndsc/pfurl`` dock.
+The easiest option however, is to just use the ``fnndsc/pfurl`` container image.

 .. code-block:: bash